 What are the current interest rates and fees?

 If you’re an undergraduate student, you’ll be assessed an interest rate of 5.05% for any Direct Subsidized or Unsubsidized loans disbursed between before July 1, 2019.
-For Graduate or Professional students, the interest rate on Direct Unsubsidized Loans is 6.6%.
+For professional or graduate students, the interest rate on Direct Unsubsidized Loans is 6.6%.

 Which one is best?

-Although they both have similar terms, Direct Subsidized Loans are hands down the better option because they allow you to avoid interest while you’re in school or during periods when the loan is deferred.
+Although they both have similar terms, a Direct Subsidized Loan is hands down the better option because they allow you to avoid interest while you’re in school or during periods when the loan is deferred.

-If you’re a graduate or professional student, Direct Subsidized Loans are not an option.
-But it still may be in your best interest to take advantage of Direct Unsubsidized Loans in lieu of private loans.
+If you’re a graduate or professional, a Direct Subsidized Loan is not an option.
+But it still may be in your best interest to take advantage of a Direct Unsubsidized Loan in lieu of private loans.